 The instructions you'll also see on the final are shown below.
 The final itself will be shorter than this packet and you will be given more room to write your answers.
-For a list of topics that will be covered on the midterm, see the class syllabus for weeks 9 - 15 as well as the contents of lecture notes and assignments.
 While example topics are given on this practice sheet, this is not an exhaustive list of all possible problems or even types of problems that may be on the exam.
+In addition, this review focuses on topics covered after the midterm only.

 - 1. You have 180 minutes to complete this exam.
 All answers should be written on this exam (you may use the back of the pages). - 2.
 This is a closed book exam.
 No notes or other aids are allowed other than a calculator. - 3.
 The exam contains XX pages including this instruction sheet.
 Make sure you have all the pages.
 Each question's point value is next to its number.
 The total exam is worth XX points. - 4.
 In order to be eligible for as much partial credit as possible, show all of your work for each problem, and clearly indicate your answers.
 Credit cannot be given for illegible answers. - 5.
 Java code that you write should be as close to correct (runnable) as possible.
 Small syntax errors will not cost you points, but code that is unclear will.
 If you are not sure how to write correct code for a problem, you can include a clear comment about how you think the code should be written that describes the algorithm (steps) it should follow to be correct for partial credit. - 6.
 Be sure to choose good variable names and comment if you think it will help.
 You may lose points for correct but uncommented or unclear code if I don't understand it. - 7.
 If you feel an exam question assumes something that is not written, write it down on your exam sheet.
 Barring some unforeseen error on the exam, however, you shouldn't need to do this at all, so be careful when making assumptions. - 8.
 Be sure to read the entire exam before answering any questions, so you have time to think about the potentially tricky problems. - 9.
 This examination is NOT to be shared with students who take this class in subsequent years, nor circulated in any manner.
-Thank you for abiding by the Honor Code in respecting this restriction.
+Thank you for abiding by the Honor Code in respecting this restriction. - 10.
+Sign in ink below to indicate that you will abide by the Honor Code in taking this examination: